DaveahamLincoln/mcdi-jiradocs/docs/working_with_issues.md

 The People region gives you a window into the other users interacting with the issue alongside you.

 * The "Assignee" field shows you the current user assigned to the task.
-    * The Assignee role is explained in more detail on the [Default Workflow Usage](workflows.md), but essentially, the Assignee is the user who needs to take the next step in moving the issue along through the workflow.
+    * The Assignee role is explained in more detail on the [Default Workflow Usage](workflows.md) page, but essentially, the Assignee is the user who needs to take the next step in moving the issue along through the workflow.
     * If you need to take over the Assignee role, you can click the "Assign to me" link in order to take ownership.
 * The "Reporter" field shows the name of the user that initially reported the issue.
 This knowledge can be useful if you're looking to find a source for more information about a given issue.
 * The "Vote" field shows a tally of the number of users who have clicked the "Vote for this issue" link, indicating that they would like it to be given priority over other issues.